SVAI/team-shirin/README.md

 # team-shirin
 Database-focused drug discovery and gene therapy for cutaneous neurofibroma

+# Abstract

+We have two projects

+* Mining RNASeq for new CNF drug targets
+* Mining COSMIC for histologies primarily associated with NF1 and associating mutation sites with those histologies

 # Project 1: Mining RNASeq for new CNF drug targets

 ## Abstract